This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-We also enjoyed snacks from the poolside bar menu in the afternoons and delicious cocktails with fresh ingredients during happy hour.
+We also enjoyed snacks from the poolside bar menu in the afternoons and delicious cocktails made with fresh ingredients during happy hour.
 The deep fried taro spring rolls with sweet and spicy sauce and Ginger Rogers cocktail were some of our favorites.

 Baby Elephant Boutique Hotel offers in-room or poolside massage and spa services, which can be booked through the reception team.
-They have their own signature aromatherapy oil called the “Baby Elephant”, a combination of natural coconut oil, ylang ylang and grapefruit.
+They have their own signature aromatherapy oil called the “Baby Elephant”, a combination of natural coconut oil, ylang-ylang, and grapefruit.

 The Activities and Facilities

-The upper balcony of the main building has a small outdoor gym with yoga mats, free weights, a stationary bike and elliptical machine.
+The upper balcony of the main building has a small outdoor gym with yoga mats, free weights, a stationary bike, and elliptical machine.
 It’s one of the only places you can do yoga where you’ll have a view of crocodiles while in down dog!

-Baby Elephant has expanded their program to include more fitness classes.
+Baby Elephant has expanded its program to include more fitness classes.
 The schedule changes from time to time depending on the availability of the teachers, but yoga classes and other creative or fitness activities are always available so guests leave feeling nourished and inspired.
 The schedule of activities is updated here.

 The inside dining and bar area have beautiful pops of color with Cambodian silks and locally made handicrafts.
 The artwork inside includes album covers and portraits of Cambodian rock and roll singers, in line with Illana and James’ background in and love for music.

-The downstairs garden, adjacent to the beautiful saltwater swimming pool, is a lush and tropical setting perfect to enjoy a meal and relax.
+The downstairs garden, adjacent to the beautiful salt water swimming pool, is a lush and tropical setting perfect to enjoy a meal and relax.
 There has even been a marriage proposal in the small cabana there!

 Baby Elephant Boutique Hotel supports the local community in Siem Reap by partnering with ethical and responsible Cambodian businesses and using and recommending their products and services.
 A few of these are:

-- Saarti-ethically produced home and body products using natural, high quality ingredients, free of chemicals.
+- Saarti-ethically produced home and body products using natural, high-quality ingredients, free of chemicals.